 Xamarin.Forms is an open-source, cross-platform framework.
 It was developed by Microsoft for building mobile apps.
 These apps can run on iOS, Android, and Windows operating systems.
-Xamarin is the parent framework of Xamarin.Forms.
-Xamarin is a mobile development framework that makes use of the .NET developer platform for building mobile apps.
+Note that Xamarin is the parent framework of Xamarin.Forms.
+It is a mobile development framework that makes use of the .NET developer platform for building mobile apps.
 Xamarin.Forms comes with built-in controls, layouts, and pages.
 These features make building and developing mobile apps from a single, highly extensible API possible.
-Xamarin.form enables developers to build mobile apps for Windows, iOS and Android from the same shared codebase.
-For better productivity with Xamarin.Forms, we have compiled some of the best techniques, tips, and tricks.
+Xamarin.forms enables developers to build mobile apps for Windows, iOS, and Android from the same shared codebase.
+Hence, for better productivity with Xamarin.Forms, we have compiled some of the best techniques, tips, and tricks.

 Page navigation in Xamarin.Forms

 Mobile apps are mostly a collection of pages.
 Consequently, the ability to intuitively navigate through these pages decides the user-friendliness of the app.
 Above all, an intuitive interface makes navigating through the app pages smooth.
 Xamarin.Forms come with a built-in navigation model.
 Movement of pages in Xamarin.Forms follow the Last-in-First-out (LIFO) pattern.
 To clarify, a page is stacked on top when it is selected.
 Returning to the previous page moves it out of the stack.
 The NavigationPage class can be used to get a grip of the built-in navigation model of Xamarin.Forms.
 The NavigationPage class adds a navigation bar to the top of the app page.
 Moreover, you have the option of adding icons and titles.
 A back navigation button is also present, depending on the mobile platform.